Vesikko is a restored Finnish submarine from the 1930s and 1940s.

 A Submarine Experience on Dry Land

-Vesikko is a restored Finnish submarine from the 1930s and 1940s.
-In it the visitor can experience first hand the crowded working and living spaces of the submarines in the midst of diesel and electric engines and torpedoes.
+In Vesikko the visitor can experience first hand the crowded working and living spaces of the submarines in the midst of diesel and electric engines and torpedoes.
 The experience is enhanced by the soundscape created in Vesikko: a visitor will hear the running sounds of the engines, the crew commands and the sounds of a torpedo attack.

 The life of Vesikko